Minor Clients

 If the client is under 12 years old:

 • If the minor is under 12 years old and his or her parents or legal guardians have a custody arrangement, all parties involved in custody must consent to the counseling.
 If any of the parties involved in custody do not consent, the counselor cannot counsel the minor due to Colorado law.
+Additionally, the counselor will request a copy of the most current custody agreement to keep on file.

 • Regardless of any custody agreements (even if one person has full custody) Colorado law requires that if both parents are alive they both need to consent to the treatment in counseling.